duartegroup/metallicious/docs/source/examples.rst

 Example 1: Quick start
 ------------

-Simple parametrization of the cage with two metals.
+(see `example_1/ <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/example1_quick_start>`_) Simple parametrization of the cage with two metals.
 As input, we provide a coordination file in PDB format and non-bonded force-field parameters in *.top format (GROMACS).
 Moreover, LJ parameters of the Ru and Pd are taken from the universal force-field
 (vdw_type='uff'), as Ru is available only in this library.